 - Your airline.
-If you need to get an earlier flight out, ask your airline if they'll change your flight.
+If you need an earlier flight, ask your airline if they'll change your flight.
 You may have to pay to change it.
 They may have a policy on flight changes when there's a crisis.

 - Your travel agent.
 They may be able to assist you in getting transport out of the country.

 - Your travel insurer.
 Some travel insurance policies cover cancellations and changed plans if there's a crisis.
 However, if the destination you're in is level 3 or 4, you may not be covered.

 - If you've exhausted all other avenues, the Australian Government may be able to help.
 But we're limited in how and when.
 Read the Consular Services Charter to understand how we can and can't help.